Professional practice

 • Acted (led by Paul Key QC) on behalf of the claimant in an LCIA arbitration seated in Paris.
 The claim was for loss of profits of over US$400m following the termination of an ‘Off-Take Agreement’ relating to a hydrocarbons plant, and involved a number of issues of Iranian law, including in relation to loss of profits.

-• Acted (as sole counsel) for the applicants in application under section 43 of the Arbitration Act 1996 for a witness summons in connection with an LCIA arbitration.
+• Acted (as sole counsel) for the applicants in an application under section 43 of the Arbitration Act 1996 for a witness summons in connection with an LCIA arbitration.

 • Advised (led by Vernon Flynn QC) a CIS state in connection with an UNCITRAL arbitration seated in Sweden.
 The dispute centred on a Production Sharing Agreement between the state and an international oil major, and involved a number of issues of contractual construction relating to the proper parties to the arbitration agreement, whether the purported claimant had standing to sue, and whether it had commenced arbitration against the correct respondent.